maxmartinezruts/Rubik/README.md

 ![](rubik.gif)

 High school project consisting on the development of a robot capable of solving the Rubik's cube.
-All in-deep documentation of the project can be found in [presentation](presentacio.pdf), although it is written in Catalan, as it was a high school project.
+All in-depth documentation of the project can be found in [presentation](presentacio.pdf), although it is written in Catalan, as it was a high school project.

 Explanation video (Spanish), but with English subtitles! :)